4shotespresso/thinkful_training1/README.md

 name: Eric
 date: 3/20/2017
-description: I love Dark Matter coffee
+description: I have some recipes